-The adult female moth is approximately 3∕8 inch long and grayish in color.
-The male is slightly smaller and has a grouping of hairlike scales near the wing base.
+The adult codling moth is approximately 3/8 inch long and grayish in color.
 The wing is generally a darker shade of gray near the base, with a dark patch containing coppery scales near the inside wing tip.
-The larvae have a cream to pinkish body and a brown head with dark speckles on the prothoracic shield behind the head.
-Larvae reach ½ to 5∕8 inch long at maturity.
-Oriental fruit moth larvae, which are often confused with the codling moth larvae, are smaller, lack spots on the prothoracic shield, and have a comblike structure (anal comb) on the posterior end visible under magnification.
-Codling moth eggs, laid singly, appear as flat, slightly oval discs.
-At first translucent, they later become reddish, and finally enter the black head stage just before hatching, when the dark head capsule can be seen.
+The larvae have a cream to pinkish body and a brown head with dark speckles on the prothoracic shield (the collar behind the head).
+When fully grown, larvae are from 1/2 to 5/8 inch long.
+Larvae of the other two species are smaller but otherwise closely resemble the codling moth.
+The eggs, laid singly, appear as flat, slightly ovoid, discs.

-Codling moth overwinter as full-grown larvae within a cocoon under leaf litter, loose bark scales, or any other sheltered place they may encounter.
-Pupation occurs at about first pink, with first flight occurring about full bloom, and light occurring approximately 2 to 8 or 10 weeks after full bloom.
-First-generation eggs are laid on leaves near fruit or on the fruit and hatch in about 6 to 10 days.
-Newly hatched larvae bore through the fruit surface, generally at the side of the fruit, and feed near the surface for a time before boring to the core.
-Larvae feed on the seeds and surrounding flesh until they are fully grown in 3 to 4 weeks.
-They then exit the fruit, seek shelter, spin a cocoon, and may or may not pupate.
-Some first-generation larvae do pupate, emerge as adults in 2 to 3 weeks at about the fourth or fifth cover spray, and produce a second generation.
-The majority of the second generation overwinter as mature larvae.
+The codling moth overwinters as a full-grown larva within a cocoon under leaf litter, loose bark scales, or any other sheltered place it might encounter.
+Pupation occurs at about first pink bud, with first flight occurring about the first week of May (full bloom), and peak flight occurring approximately 2 weeks after full bloom.
+First-generation eggs are laid on leaves near the fruit or on the fruit itself and develop in about 8 to 14 days (first cover spray, about 2 weeks after petal fall on apples).
+The newly hatched larvae bore through the fruit surface, generally at the blossom or calyx end, and feed near the surface for a time before boring to the core.
+Here the larvae feed on the seeds and surrounding flesh until they are fully grown in 3 to 4 weeks.
+Then, they exit the fruit, seek shelter, spin a cocoon, and may or may not pupate.
+Some first-generation larvae that do pupate emerge as adults in 2 to 3 weeks (fourth or fifth cover spray, July 15 to August 1) and produce a second generation.
+The majority of the second generation overwinters as mature larvae.

-First-generation larvae that do not pupate enter a quiet diapausing phase, overwinter as last instar larvae, and become first-generation adults the following year.
-Some larvae of the second generation may also pupate and attempt to produce a third generation at the seventh or eighth cover spray.
-This generation, which most of the time does not survive the winter, is termed a suicide generation.
-Individual larvae can, however, inflict additional late season fruit injury.
+First-generation larvae that do not pupate enter a quiet phase, overwinter as larvae, and pupate and emerge as adults in the spring.
+Individuals of the second generation may also pupate and attempt to produce a third generation (seventh or eighth cover spray, September 1 to 15).
+This generation, which does not survive the winter, is termed a suicide generation.
+Individuals can, however, inflict additional late-season fruit injury.